-- Ocertain Christians teach that, even before we were born, God chose some to be saved and some to be lost.
-If you happen to have been one of those whom God, in His infinite love and wisdom, preordained to be lost, then no matter the choices you make, you are doomed to perdition-which many people believe means burning in hell for eternity.
+• Certain Christians teach that, even before we were born, God chose some to be saved and some to be lost.
+If you happened to have been one of those whom God, in His infinite love and wisdom, preordained to be lost, then no matter the choices you make, you are doomed to perdition, which many people believe means burning in hell for eternity.
 In other words, through no choice of our own, but only through God's providence, some are predestined to live without a saving relationship with Jesus here in this life, only to spend the next one burning forever in the fires of hell.
-What's wrong with that picture?
-How does that view contrast with our understanding of these same issues? - 2 How do you see the Seventh-day Adventist Church and its calling in the world today paralleling the role of ancient Israel in its day?
+How does that view contrast with our understanding?

+O How do you see the Seventh-day Adventist Church and its calling in the world today paralleling the role of ancient Israel in its day?
 What are the similarities and the differences?
 In what ways are we doing better?
 Or are we doing worse?
 Justify your answer.